adityaonrepeat/careConnect/README.md

 **Live Website:** [careconnect-jc.vercel.app](https://careconnect-jc.vercel.app)

 **Submissions dashboard:** the same site at **`/dashboard`** (public, demo data) - stat tiles, charts, and the recent submissions captured by the forms.
+Note: The backend uses the Supabase free tier, which pauses after inactivity.
+If forms or dashboards fail to load, the database is currently asleep.
+Feel free to reach out if you'd like me to wake it up for a demo!

 ## Features